axibase/atsd/administration/migration/README.md

 ```
 Let HBase daemons to start, and check that `jps` command displays `HMaster`, `HRegionServer`, and `HQuorumPeer` are running.

 5. Check that ATSD tables are available in HBase.
-For example, read a row of data from the 'atsd_d' table via HBase shell:
+For example, list all tables, read a row of data from the 'atsd_d' table via HBase shell:

 ```sh
 /opt/atsd/hbase/bin/hbase shell